ViktorHaag/old-huron-archive/content/projects/runequest/intro.rst

 So, apparently we fought some kind of war with this Lunar Empire to the north east?

 **How did we do in this war?** You lost.
-The Lunars defeated you in 1602, sacked the kingdom's capital, Boldhome, and installed a puppet king (and, eventually, a Lunar governer).
+Thirteen years ago (1602), the Lunars defeated you, sacked the kingdom's capital, Boldhome, and installed a puppet king (and, eventually, a Lunar governer).
 In the ten years that followed the Lunars cruelly secured their rule via a comprehensive policy of assassination, martial law, and taxation.

 **What did we do then?** Throughout this period, some of your people collaborated with the occupiers, and some of your people resisted (although not